 WEEKEND CLASSES AT POINT REYES NATIONAL SEASHORE, CA

 Register through Point Reyes Field Institute, www.ptreyes.org.

 Dramatic Shoreline Photography

-Extra-low tides at sunrise and a chance to photograph the Pt.
-Reyes lighthouse lit after sunset: These and other special conditions occurring this weekend will allow you to photograph some of the seashore's most beautiful coastal landscapes at their very best.
-This class combines several guided field trips with classroom sessions where we'll review the fundamentals of good composition, discuss techniques for seeing with fresh eyes, and talk about digital capture and image enhancement, using filters, and how to work with the sun, moon, tides, and weather to get the best from any landscape location.
-We'll also review some of your photos from the weekend to see what worked and what didn't.
-This will be a full weekend, but the pace will be leisurely.
-The goal is to leave you enlightened but not exhausted.
+This weekend we'll have an extra-low tide at sunrise and other conditions that will allow you to photograph some of the seashore's most beautiful landscapes at their very best.
+The class will combine several guided field trips with classroom sessions where we'll review the fundamentals of good composition, discuss techniques for seeing with fresh eyes, digital capture and image enhancement, using filters, and how to work with the sun, moon, tides, and weather to get the best from any landscape situation.
+We'll also review some of your photos from the weekend.

 CLASSES AT WALNUT CREEK CIVIC ARTS EDUCATION, SHADELANDS CAMPUS, WALNUT CREEK, CA